Our Essential Services

-Additional requirements usually include earning sufficient income (threshold varies according to the type of visa) and your employer being recognized by the Netherlands’ government officials.
+Additional requirements usually include earning sufficient income (threshold varies according to the type of visa) and your employer being recognized by the Netherlands’s government officials.

 The Netherlands Work Visa Cost

 Again, the cost for your visa application depends on what type of visa you are applying for.
 However, the amount for your work visa should not exceed 300 EUR (330 USD).